A Genealogy of Optimizers

 But empirically, MuonH doesn't uniformly beat MuonW (Muon with ordinary weight decay).
 At lower learning rates MuonH wins; at higher rates MuonW pulls ahead.
 The mechanism: MuonW lets the weight norm grow over training, which provides an implicit annealing schedule — as ||W||F grows, the relative step ||ΔW||/||W|| shrinks even at fixed lr.
 MuonH's fixed norm eliminates this annealing.

 There's a deeper failure mode at scale, too.
 Hyperball's retraction multiplies the matrix by a single scalar c = R / ||W_temp||F. This shrinks all singular values by the same factor.
 The dominant singular values were big to start, so proportional shrinkage barely affects them.
 The trailing singular values — which Muon was patiently growing one step at a time — get repeatedly pulled back down by the rescaling.
 Over many steps, the spectrum collapses into a few dominant modes.
 This is the "spectral squeeze."
-Recent benchmarks show MuonH's spectral entropy and participation ratio collapse over training while MuonW maintains both.
+Recent benchmarks report MuonH's spectral entropy and participation ratio collapsing over training while MuonW maintains both.[15]

 Where this leaves us